MuBook/MuBook/README.md

 # Admin Login

-## Production
+## Both Testing and Production
-username: mubookadmin

-password: dawsonkhkzpo

-##Testing
-username: mubookadmin
+- username: mubookadmin

-password: dawsonkhkzpo
+- password: dawsonkhkzpo

 # How to update the database